openSUSE/news-o-o/_posts/2010-12-18-opensuse-weekly-news-issue-154-is-out.markdown

         an event I was alone and I had difficulties on talking to everybody since there were a lot of people that were really got interesting in openSUSE.
 This time Stathis would come with me and we asked other people to come to help if they could.
-The response was immediate from 2 members that came and helped us for more than 7 hours.FigureÂ 10, Me and Stathis(diamond_gr)
+The response was immediate from 2 members that came and helped us for more than 7 hours.FigureÂ 10, â€œMe and Stathis(diamond_gr)â€
 >
 > **FigureÂ 11.Â Our member Ipparion giving instructions about openSUSE**
 >